marinasundstrom/yourbrand_new_old/README.md

   --output json
 ```

-This will output JSON with parameters to be copied and added as GitHub secrets.
+This will output JSON with parameters to be copied to GitHub secrets.

 Look below for mapping.